pantrypoints/sp/content/en/research/countries/china/xi/chapter-15.md

 the 19th Central Commission for Discipline Inspection,

-Comrade Xi Jinping has profoundly grasped the important experience of comprehensively administering the party strictly since the 18th National Congress of the Communist Party of China, and summarized the adherence to the "six unifications", that is: adhere to the unity of ideological party building and system party management, adhere to the unity of mission guidance and problem orientation, adhere to the unity of grasping the "key minority" and managing the "overwhelming
+Comrade Xi Jinping has profoundly grasped the important experience of comprehensively administering the party strictly since the 18th National Congress of the CCP, and summarized the adherence to the "six unifications", that is: adhere to the unity of ideological party building and system party management, adhere to the unity of mission guidance and problem orientation, adhere to the unity of grasping the "key minority" and managing the "overwhelming